 I usually make my pulled pork in big batches and freeze it to use later.
 That way, I get to mix up all kinds of creative dishes all month long — and this just so happens to be one of those dishes (using our mango sazon pulled pork from earlier this month).

-Deep fried corn.
+First, let’s talk sides… like deep fried corn.
 Mmmm.
-We did a double breaded cilantro fried corn, which was ridiculous.
-It didn’t even need butter and that’s saying something.
-So good and really easy.
-For this we used a little Italian bread crumb mix and added some finely chopped cilantro for flavor.
-We blanched the corn and then used a standard breading procedure (flour, egg wash, and the bread crumb mix).
-It adheres really well if you do a double breading.
-Then we just fried it and enjoyed.
+I did a double breaded cilantro fried corn for this one, and it didn’t even need butter (which is saying something).
+Using a little Italian bread crumb mix and some finely chopped cilantro for flavor, I blanched the corn and used a standard breading procedure (it adheres really well if you do a double breading) before frying and it turned out great!

-I did a little bit of sautéed mustard greens with a Polish bacon.
-Found it at a local market and had to try it.
-Noticed it had a kind of smoked paprika brine, which seemed interesting.
-I bought it slab style, did a small dice, rendered it, and sautéed the greens in it.
-Thought it was a nice little addition, even if it did leave my house smelling like bacon for days.
+Then I did a little bit of sautéed mustard greens with a Polish bacon.
+I found it at a local market and had to try it — it had a kind of smoked paprika brine, which seemed interesting, and it definitely left my house smelling like bacon for days, but totally worth it.
+Since I bought it slab style, I did a small dice, rendered it, and sautéed the greens in it.

 For the cheese grit cakes:

 - 3 cups of water

 - Zest and juice of half a lemon